rust-lang/cargo/src/doc/src/reference/unstable.md

 }
 ```

-### http-registry
+### sparse-registry
 * Tracking Issue: [9069](https://github.com/rust-lang/cargo/issues/9069)
 * RFC: [#2789](https://github.com/rust-lang/rfcs/pull/2789)

-The `http-registry` feature allows cargo to interact with remote registries served
+The `sparse-registry` feature allows cargo to interact with remote registries served
-over http rather than git.
+over plain HTTP rather than git.
 These registries can be identified by urls starting with
 `sparse+http://` or `sparse+https://`.

-When fetching index metadata over http, cargo only downloads the metadata for relevant
+When fetching index metadata over HTTP, cargo only downloads the metadata for relevant
 crates, which can save significant time and bandwidth.

-The format of the http index is identical to a checkout of a git-based index.
+The format of the sparse index is identical to a checkout of a git-based index.

 ### credential-process
 * Tracking Issue: [#8933](https://github.com/rust-lang/cargo/issues/8933)